misbish/Container-Platform/DOCKER/1.   COMPUTE/5. Swarm/README.md

          “global”, which ensures that each machine gets exactly one instance of the specified container.
           You instruct the swarm manager to use these strategies in the Compose file.

+Benefit of swarm services vs standalone containers

+     -  You can modify a service’s configuration, including the networks and volumes it is connected to, without the need to manually restart the service.
+        Docker will update the configuration, stop the service tasks, and create new ones matching the desired configuration.

+     -  Standalone Container can be started on any daemon whereas swarm manager can only manages the swarm

+NOTE :

+    -   When Docker is running in swarm mode, you can still run standalone containers on any of the Docker hosts participating in the swarm.

+Nodes:

+    -   A node is an instance of the Docker engine participating in the swarm.
+        - manager node
+        - worker node

+    -   To deploy your application to a swarm, you submit a service definition to a manager node.

+        The manager node dispatches units of work called tasks to worker nodes.

+        Worker nodes receive and execute tasks dispatched from manager nodes

+NOTE:

+    -   By default manager nodes also run services as worker nodes, but you can configure them to run exclusively manager tasks

 `1.
 Set up Swarm`

     docker swarm init    #Enable swarm mode and make your current machine a swarm manager